Protect Your Credit & Debit Cards

 All First Hawaiian Bank credit and debit cards provide the following security features:

-- When our system detects suspicious activity on your credit or debit card account, First Hawaiian Bank will send you an automated text message, email, and/or telephone call.
-Messages will be free to you.
+- When our system detects suspicious activity on your credit or debit card account, First Hawaiian Bank will send you an automated text message and/or email.

 - If we have contacted you about a valid transaction, confirm that you authorized it and continue using your account normally.